 Forming XML API requests

-The interfaces to Watson Campaign Automation are facilitated through XML requests over Secure HTTP.
+The interfaces to Acoustic Campaign are facilitated through XML requests over Secure HTTP.
 You can make the request through either the POST or GET method.

 Always begin the XML body format with the <Envelope> element followed by the <Body> element.
 For example: